 I suspect no one can stay on any diet for a lifetime.
 A lifetime is a long time.
 Your author reached his target weight (200 lbs) a month or so ago and began adding this or that in an attempt to make life minimally bearable.
 He is now up to 208 lbs.
 So what to do?

+We know one thing for sure: One cannot keep doing the same thing and expect different results.
+So we know, no matter how much we want to, that we can’t go back to the lifestyle we were maintaining when we started this journey.
+Somethings got to change.
 Here is what he is going to try: eating more fried brown rice.
 There are two things at play here: first is hunger, an ugly feeling; second is taste, a great feeling.
 I am operating on the hypothisis that I can’t be full of tasty food and keep my weight (and therefore bloodsugar) in control.
 So I am going to just eat more fried brown rice when I get hungry.
 Perhaps that will work.
 We will see.
 A bit of a trade-off, you might think, but perhaps not for this guy as he is so good at cooking and frying brown rice that it is quite tasty.
 I expect to make exceptions for Thanksgiving and Christmas days (2 days).
 But even then I plan to eat plenty of fried brown rice before meals, so I won’t be so hungry.

 As mentioned, I will report occasionally on this plan.